“l understand your pain, little one.” Talons piercing deep into his armored hide. Glaive angled under his chin. Optics full of pity.

 “So cranky when you’re tired… okay, okay I’ll let you recharge now without any interruptions.”

-Where Optimus was a beacon of light, the one who pushed the “This is a bad idea” thoughts out of her head, Sideswipe was the one who made her doubt her decision… but that was a little late now… wasn’t it.
+Where Optimus was a beacon of light, the one who pushed the “This is a bad idea” thoughts out of her head, Sideswipe was the one who made her doubt her decision…. arrogant, headstrong, volatile a dangerous combination... but those second thoughts was a little late now… weren’t they.
 That bridge had been burned when she had left it all behind to pursue this crazy plan.
 Before she had landed on the Earth.
 Before she had joined Optimus Prime.
 But so far nothing was going according to that plan... they hadn't given her enough material to anticipate any of this.
 It was downright terrifying seeing who these autobots were compared to who she had been.
 If they had known....

 But they didn't.
 And they wouldn't... she thought as she drifted off.